ilkersigirci/movie-guess/docs/steps.md

-I want to create a movie name
- guess app with following steps
+I want to create a movie name guess app with following steps

-- Use Python streamlit package
+- Use Python fasthtml package
 - Get the movie backdrops from tmdb randomly
 - Show each backdrop with card component
 - Create a text input for the user to type in movie name